MingqiangNing/SCTD/README.md

 Authors: [Dr. Peng Zhang](https://github.com/automlresearch/), [Dr. Mingqiang Ning](https://github.com/freepoet), Zhisheng Zhang, Han Li, Yan Zhou, Prof. Yue Fan, Prof. Dandan Liu

-This project is currently part of work in a manusript submitted to IEEE Geoscience and Remote Sensing.
+This project is currently part of work in a manusript submitted to IEEE Transactions Geoscience and Remote Sensing.
 If you have any quenstion during utilization, please contact us.

 The baseline code and weight has been submitted to [Dr Peng Zhang's repository](https://github.com/automlresearch/autodetector)